-The MPS in Security Management provides student with the practical skills required to protect businesses and corporations from terrorism, criminal acts, and disasters.
+The MPS in Security Management provides students with the practical skills required to protect businesses and corporations from terrorism, criminal acts, and disasters.

 The School of Professional Advancement awards the MPS in Security Management following the successful completion of eleven graduate courses, including a capstone.
-The program's nine core courses that encompass various security sector topics including: emergency and risk management; threat assessment; cyber threats and homeland security; corporate security; and financial security.
+The program's nine core courses encompass various security sector topics including: emergency and risk management; threat assessment; cyber threats and homeland security; corporate security; and financial security.
 Elective course options include intelligence analysis and critical thinking, homeland security and approaches to counter-terrorism, and disaster communications.
 The program concludes with a capstone project that synthesizes the full range of knowledge, skills, and abilities students developed over the entirety of the program.
-Students will develop a business-based project, creating a security proposal for a business or local government sector entity.
+Students will create a security proposal for a business or local government sector entity.
 No thesis is required.

 |SECM 6001||Physical Protection Systems||3|